Isaac-Muscat/game_engine/README.md

 * GLFW
 * stb_image

-The code is written with C++, and mainly uses polymorphism, smart pointers.
+The code is written with C++ and uses polymorphism and smart pointers.
 I will only stop using these fancy C++ features if I need more performance for the engine.
 I think they hit the sweet spot in terms of performance and ease of use.